bytespiller/sidplaywx/README.md

 Building Portaudio:
 * [Download](http://files.portaudio.com/download.html) the PortAudio stable source release.
 * Prerequisites (in the MSYS2 MINGW64 terminal): `pacman -S mingw-w64-x86_64-cmake && pacman -S mingw-w64-x86_64-make`
+* `cd` (with MSYS2 MINGW64 terminal) into the PortAudio's root.
 * `cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release`
 * `mingw32-make`
-* Copy headers and libs into the new folder (so our cmake can find it later):
+* Copy headers and libs into the following new folder (so our cmake can find it later):
   * _headers_ into the `C:\Program Files\PortAudio\include\`
   * _libs_ into the `C:\Program Files\PortAudio\include\lib\`

 wxWidgets:
-* Simply [download](https://www.wxwidgets.org/downloads/) the appropriate pre-built binaries for your compiler (e.g., GCC v10).
+* Simply [download](https://www.wxwidgets.org/downloads/) the appropriate pre-built binaries for your compiler (e.g., GCC v13).
 * Copy them into the new folder:
   * _headers_ into the `C:\wxWidgets\include\` (with `msvc` and `wx` subfolders in there)
   * _libs_ into the `C:\wxWidgets\gcc_lib\`